Crossoid/Kotlin-Native-BigDecimal/bignum/README.txt

 # checked out, and run:
 ./build-nativebn.sh

-== Install ==
+== Install - JNI ==

 sudo cp libnativebn.so /usr/lib64/

+== Install - iOS ==

+No particular installation is necessary, the 'cinterops' bits from build.gradle.kts take care of this.
+The following is only for the case you'd like to build the klib by hand.

-= Build native part - K/N =
+= Build the native boringssl library - iOS =

 # https://kotlinlang.org/docs/native-libraries.html#library-search-sequence
 # https://github.com/JetBrains/kotlin-native/issues/2314

+cd ../..

-~/.konan/kotlin-native-prebuilt-macos-1.4.30-M1/bin/cinterop -def ssl.def -o ssl
+~/.konan/kotlin-native-prebuilt-macos-1.4.30-M1/bin/cinterop -def boringssl.def -o boringssl

-== Install ==

-~/.konan/kotlin-native-prebuilt-macos-1.4.30-M1/bin/klib install ssl.klib
+~/.konan/kotlin-native-prebuilt-macos-1.4.30-M1/bin/klib install boringssl.klib